About Task 46

 Active researchers (performing part of the work plan) benefit from meetings and professional exchange during the term of the Task.
 Countries participating in the Task benefit from the information developed by the Task.
 The value of the research performed is many times the cost of the country participation fee or the labor contributed to carrying out the work plan.

-Operating Agents
+Operating Agent

 Operating Agent Charlotte Bay Hasager

-Professor, Department of Wind Energy.
-Meteorology and Remote Sensing
+Professor, Department of Wind and Energy Systems

 cbha@dtu.dk

-DTU Wind Energy
+DTU Wind and Energy Systems

 Frederiksborgvej 399